 Move to ensure food security through smart farming

-Muscat: The Ministry of Agriculture and Fisheries announced the bidding for a Smart Agriculture project for vegetable production in Al Kamil and Al Wafi in Sharqiya Governorate.
+The Ministry of Agriculture and Fisheries announced the bidding for a Smart Agriculture project for vegetable production in Al Kamil W’al Wafi in Al Sharqiyah Governorate.

 Smart Agriculture is a system that relies on advanced technology to grow food in a sustainable and clean way.
-The system involves rational use of natural resources, especially water.
-Its most prominent feature is reliance on low cost information management and analysis systems to make the best possible production decisions as well as automating agricultural processes such as irrigation, pest control, soil monitoring, and crop control.
+The system involves the rational use of natural resources, especially water.
+Its most prominent feature is the reliance on low-cost information management and analysis systems to make the best possible production decisions as well as automating agricultural processes such as irrigation, pest control, soil monitoring and crop control.

-Thus, smart farms have a real potential of sustainable and good production based on a resource-efficient approach.
+Thus, smart farms have a real potential for a sustainable and good product based on a resource-efficient approach.

-The smart farming can emerge as a right solution to address the concerns of food security as well as the challenges of preserving arable land, especially with the aggravation of climate change problems, depletion of oil resources, and pollution of water and soil.
+Smart farming can emerge as the right solution to address the concerns of food security as well as the challenges of preserving arable land, especially with the aggravation of climate change problems, depletion of oil resources, and pollution of water and soil.

 To keep pace with this steady increase, farmers must increase food production while preserving the environment, and use rational resources naturally, but they cannot do it alone, and traditional farming methods do not enable them to do so.